IND Safety Reports

 When you receive an IND safety report from a sponsor:

-- Review the report to determine whether it impacts your study and if the event could qualify as a potential unanticipated problem (UP) for your own study or as new information (NI) that might affect the willingness of subjects to enroll or continue participation in the study.
+- Review the report to determine whether it impacts your study and if the event could qualify as a potential unanticipated problem (UP) for your own study or as new information (NI) that may affect the rights, safety, or welfare of participants or their willingness to enroll or continue participation in the study.

 - Assess whether any actions are needed, such as: